 - •People received personalised care and support specific to their needs and preferences.
-Staff understood the importance of seeing each person as an individual, with their own social and cultural diversity, values and beliefs.
+There was an understanding of seeing each person as an individual, with their own social and cultural diversity, values and beliefs.
 Care plans reflected people's health and social care needs and demonstrated that other health and social care professionals were involved.
-All staff took pride in their work and our conversations with them showed they worked as a team to create a better quality of life for people. - •Care files included personal information and identified the relevant people involved in people's care, such as their GP and mental health practitioners.
+All staff took pride in their work and our conversations with them showed they worked as a team to create a better quality of life for people. - •Care files included personal information and identified the relevant people involved in people's care, such as their GP.
 The care files were presented in an orderly and easy to follow format, which staff could refer to when providing care and support to ensure it was appropriate.
 Relevant assessments were completed and up-to-date, from initial planning through to on-going reviews of care.
-Staff commented that the information contained in people's care files enabled them to support them appropriately in line with their likes, dislikes and preferences. - •Care files included information about people's history and preferences.
-This included, a timeline of significant events which had impacted on them, such as difficulties with their physical and mental health.
-This meant that when staff were assisting people they would know what kinds of things they liked and disliked in order to provide appropriate care and support. - •Care plans were up-to-date and were clearly laid out.
-They were broken down into separate sections, making it easier to find relevant information, for example, physical and mental health needs, personal care, moving on and behaviour management.
+Staff commented that the information contained in people's care files enabled them to support them appropriately in line with their likes, dislikes and preferences. - •Care files included information about people's history, which provided a timeline of significant events which had impacted on them, such as, their physical and mental health.
+This demonstrated that when staff were assisting people they would know what kinds of things they liked and disliked in order to provide appropriate care and support. - •Care plans were up-to-date and were clearly laid out.
+They were broken down into separate sections, making it easier to find relevant information, for example, physical and mental health needs, personal care, communication, social activities and behaviour management.
 Staff said they found the care plans helpful and were able to refer to them at times when they recognised changes in a person's physical or mental health. - •Activities formed an extremely important part of people's lives.
-People engaged in a wide variety of activities, mainly independently.
-For example, going to the gym, fishing and go-karting.
-People were encouraged to maintain relationships with their friends and family, and care plans documented the importance of this.
+People engaged in a wide variety of activities.
+For example, arts and crafts, music and visiting local places of interest.
+People were encouraged to maintain relationships with their friends and family.
+For example, care plans documented the importance to people of seeing their family.